 When it comes to selecting your student accommodation in Plymouth, Cross House Plymouth stands out for its prime location amidst all that the vibrant city has to offer.
 For those in the pursuit of knowledge, the proximity to Plymouth Marjon University, University of Plymouth, and Plymouth College of Art means you’re never far from academic excellence.
 Even City College is within the vicinity, making Plymouth Cross House, Plymouth student accommodation, a smart choice for students across various disciplines.

 Making your way around the bustling city while staying at Plymouth Cross House, Plymouth is a breeze, thanks to its prime location.
 Residents have a variety of public transport options at their fingertips.
 Just a short distance, you'll find numerous bus stops connecting you to various parts of Plymouth seamlessly.
-Additionally, the Plymouth Railway Station is conveniently accessible, offering you wider connections outside the city.
+Additionally, the Plymouth Railway Station is conveniently accessible from Homes for Students Plymouth Cross House, offering you wider connections outside the city.
 The proximity of these transport hubs bus stops like Nearby bus stops are Derry's Cross North, Royal Parade (Stop A9), and Derry's Cross.
 Plymouth Cross House is about a 15-minute walk from the Plymouth train station, and the railway station ensures that living at Plymouth Cross House, Plymouth, puts you at the heart of mobility and connectivity.

 They can accept under 18s in some of their properties subject to their policy for students under the Age of 18.